 Storing

-Store whole acorn squash in a cool dry place and use within two weeks of purchase.
+Store whole acorn squash in a cool dry place and use it within two weeks of purchase.
 Cut squash should be refrigerated and used within four days.
 Cooked squash can be refrigerated for up to four days or frozen for up to 12 months.

 Preparing